jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

         "Babylon"
 ```

-This is a new form of pattern matching, where the intent is to destructure the tuple into its component parts (sometimes this specific technique is just called "destructuring").
+This is a form of pattern matching, where the intent is to destructure the tuple into its component parts (sometimes this specific technique is just called "destructuring").

-If you don't need one part of it, you don't have to name it- you can just use the underscore symbol:
+This is similar to the Map destructuring we covered briefly in the last chapter.
+The biggest difference is that for a map you can destructure to as many or as few keys as a you like, but in a tuple you have to destructure to the whole tuple.
+However, there are some conveniences-- if you don't need one part of it, you can just use the underscore symbol instead of coming up with a throwaway name:

 ```bash
 iex(5)> {name, _} = my_tuple